Skip to main content

 Previous annotations for ignoring code inline, such as nosem, are deprecated.

-Semgrep Cloud Platform users can disable rules and rulesets through the Policies page.
-See Disabling rules and Disabling rulesets.
+Semgrep AppSec Platform users can disable rules and rulesets through the Policies page.
+See Disable rules and Disable rulesets.

 Ignore findings